Common RV Inspection Myths

 New RV’s Don’t Need a Pre-Purchase Inspection

 Contrary to popular belief, new RV’s definitely do need an independent pre-purchase inspection.
 Just because an RV is new, it does not mean it is free of problems.
 In fact, issues are often found with plumbing, electrical & propane systems, sealants, safety and finish; again, even after the dealer has done their own PDI!
 Always have an independent RV inspector do a complete inspection so you know the unit is completely functional and safe, or not.
 If you have to bring your RV back to the dealer for repairs on items that should have been found before taking possession, you could be in for a very long wait!
-Make sure to have any discovered issues repaired to your satisfaction prior to completing the sale .
+Make sure to have any discovered issues repaired to your satisfaction prior to completing the sale or accepting delivery.

 Used RV’s Already Have All the “Bugs” Worked Out